Kritika257/Django-Todo/README.md

-### Django-Todo-App
+# Django-Todo-App
-## A Todo App built with Django
+A Todo App built with Django

 ## Steps to run on your local machine.

-# At first make sure Python is installed on your machine.
+At first make sure Python is installed on your machine.

-Next we have to create environment
+## Next we have to create an environment
 Bt why?
 It creates a “virtual” isolated Python installation.
 When you switch projects, you can create a new virtual environment which is isolated from other virtual environments.
 You benefit from the virtual environment since packages can be installed confidently and will not interfere with another project's environment.